mward95/Oculus_Prime/README.md

 ### Overall outcome for model accuracies:

-Random Forest had the highest actual accuracy but overfit the data, Random Forest would be our secondary top choice for model use with future data
+Random Forest had the highest overall accuracy, Random Forest would be our primary choice for model use with future data

-Logistic Regression had the highest accuracy score without overfitting and would be a primary candidate to use with more current and future myopia data
+Logistic Regression comes in second and is another good candidate to use for future data predictions because of it's low variance and low bias.

-Neural Networks performed well but even after optimization and tuning it did not get above 90% accuracy score.
+Neural Networks performed well but even after optimization and tuning it did not get above a 91% accuracy score.

 ## Features